Four Seasons of Fun: 13 RomanticThings to Do in Wilmington VT

 STOP: Vermont Maple Museum – Marlboro VT

-On Route 9 about 4 miles from Wilmington VT, this Gift Shop has been here since 1948.
+On Route 9 about 4 miles from Wilmington VT, the Vermont Maple Museum and Gift Shop has been here since 1948.
 It’s not much in the way of a museum.
 But you can purchase all kinds of Vermont maple products and meet the owner who’s been here for 38 years.
 A real pip.

 Hogback Mountain Overlook and Giftshop, Marlboro VT